Make sure that you add both the

 node_modules, and make sure it's accessible and available for the Codegen CLI.

-GraphQL Code Generator comes with dozen plugins, from front-end to back-end, from web apps to mobile apps.
+GraphQL Code Generator comes with dozens of plugins, from front-end to back-end, from web apps to mobile apps.
 If you are not sure which plugins might be helpful for your GraphQL stack, give a try at the Initialization Wizard.

 Once installed, GraphQL Code Generator CLI can help you configure your project based on some popular flows: